iter8-tools/mlops/README.md

 The experiment is created, but it is paused until the canary deployment is available.

-### H) Deploy version v2 of the Fashion MNIST model on a Kubernetes cluster with Istio
+### H) Deploy Version v2 of the Fashion MNIST model on a Kubernetes cluster with Istio

 1. `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/mlops/master/modelv2.yaml`

-E, G, and H together trigger a canary release of version v2 of the fashion mnist model, and F ensures that there is application traffic to the model versions; without application traffic, metrics will not be available for either of the two versions, which can force iter8 to retain version v1 instead of rolling out v2.
+E, G, and H together trigger a canary release of Version v2 of the fashion mnist model, and F ensures that there is application traffic to the model versions; without application traffic, metrics will not be available for either of the two versions, which can force iter8 to retain Version v1 instead of rolling out v2.

 After the experiment completes, you should see v2 safely rolled out and replacing v1.